beneath-hq/beneath/clients/python/README.md

 - Make sure Python 3 is installed and available as `python3`
 - Initialize and source the Python virtual environment with:

-    python3 -m venv .env
+    python3 -m venv .venv
-    source .env/bin/activate
+    source .venv/bin/activate
     pip install -r requirements.txt

 - Run tests with `pytest` (though it's sparse on tests at moment)
 - Run `deactivate` to exit the virtual environment and `source .env/bin/activate` to re-activate it
-- For use in VS Code, open `beneath-python` as a workspace root folder.
-Press `CMD+Shift+P`, search for `Python: Select Interpreter`, and select the Python 3 executable in the `.env` virtual environment.
+- For use in VS Code, open `python` as a workspace root folder.
+Press `CMD+Shift+P`, search for `Python: Select Interpreter`, and select the Python 3 executable in the `.venv` virtual environment.

 Here are some good resources to understand how Python packages work: